 Negotiation for salary supplement is possible.

-The position may be applied for at the tenure track assistant professor level or associate professor level.
+Filing of application The position may be applied for at the tenure track assistant professor level or associate professor level.
 Please note that it is possible to apply at more than one level.
 If applied at more than one level, separate applications must be submitted (see below).